 Intrigued, I decided to ask our friends but by the time we extricated each of them from the dank, dusty interiors of the Ali baba caves lining this Karaikudi street, it completely slipped my mind.

-It was at the Solai Andavar (Lord of the forest) shrine in the Chettinad village of Palathur the next morning, that I discovered he was Karuppusami – ‘the black deity’ – and chief associate of the village guardian Ayyanar.
+It was at the Solai Andavar temple in the Chettinad village of Palathur, the next morning, that I discovered he was Karuppusami – ‘the black deity’ – and chief associate of the village guardian Ayyanar.
 And neither belong to the populous Hindu pantheon!

 As the principal guardian deity, Ayyanar is charged – beyond the tasks of granting boons and ensuring bountiful rain and harvests – with the protection of the village from all calamities.
 And he is said to fiercely fulfil that duty by patrolling his fiefdom each night.
 Sword in hand.
 Astride his shining white stallion.

 Traditional votive offerings in Ayyanar temples, therefore, are brightly painted terracotta horses.
 Commissioned by grateful devotees and crafted by attendant Velars (non Brahmin potter-priests) in sacred ceremonies that involve processions from the priests’ houses to clay pits in temple premises.

 A mixture of (smooth and grainy) clay along with sand, straw and paddy husk is kneaded and shaped in specified order before being fired in resident kilns.
 They are then consecrated through rituals known as “Kutirai Etuppu’ (horse dedication) that are accompanied by trances and in some instances, animal sacrifice*.

 That these beautiful clay steeds, arrayed along the periphery of remote shrines in Tamilnadu, continue to watch over the night time perambulations of their lord even after all these centuries, is a comforting sign of their resilience.